Adamsville In The Civil War

 Erected by Tennessee Civil War Trails.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Approach to Shiloh (approx. half a mile away); Buford Pusser Memorial Park (approx. ¾ mile away); a different marker also named Approach to Shiloh (approx. 2 miles away); Buford Hayse Pusser (approx. 4.2 miles away); a different marker also named Approach to Shiloh (approx. 5.8 miles away); Whittlesey's Brigade (approx. 6.4 miles away); Thayer's Brigade (approx. 6.4 miles away); Brewer's Battalion (approx. 6½ miles away).
-Touch for a list and map of all markers in Adamsville.
+Approach to Shiloh (approx. half a mile away); Buford Pusser Memorial Park (approx. ¾ mile away); a different marker also named Approach to Shiloh (approx. 2 miles away); a different marker also named Approach to Shiloh (approx. 2 miles away); Buford Hayse Pusser

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 27, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 547 times since then and 65 times this year.
+It was originally submitted on June 27, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 676 times since then and 41 times this year.
 Photos: 1, 2. submitted on June 27, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.